PrestaShop/prestashop.github.io/news/_posts/2017-03-27-updated-1-click-upgrade-module.md

 #### Success!

-After a few minutes, the upgrader will indicate whether everything has gone according to plan (green lines galore!), or if there was an issue (to be found somewhere in the upgrade log).
+After a few minutes, the upgrader will indicate whether everything has gone according to plan (green lines galore!), or if there was an issue (the upgrade log is here to help!).

 ![Everything's A-OK.](/assets/images/2017/03/upgrade-module05-finished.png)

 We wish you a good many green lines!
 If not, that’s when the module’s “Revert” button shows its usefulness.
 At worst, you will have to use the backups for your files and your database...

 Let’s assume the upgrade went as expected.
-Leave the module by clicking on the “Dashboard” link in the navigation menu.
+Leave the module by clicking on the “Dashboard” link in PrestaShop's navigation menu.
 After logging in again, PrestaShop brings up the new 1.7 back office interface -- with a few kinks, because of usual CSS caching issues.
 Just press Ctrl-Shift-R to reload the page with fresh CSS files, and you should be good to go.

 ![Hello, good lookin’!](/assets/images/2017/03/upgrade-module06-dashboard.png)